-Criterion 2.5: The fishery has negligible impacts on by-catch species Weighting: 1 Responsible indicators The fishery has a negligible impact on by-catch By-catch is returned to the water alive as gently and rapidly as possible.
-Aspiring indicators The fishery has low-level impacts on by-catch By-catch is returned to the water alive as gently and rapidly as possible.
-Criterion 2.6: The fishery has negligible impacts on rare or other protected species Weighting: 1 Responsible indicators The fishery has no direct interactions resulting in mortality or injuries with other species that are considered vulnerable, threatened, endangered or are protected under national or international law.
-Aspiring indicators Interactions, resulting in mortality or injury, with other species that are considered vulnerable, threatened, endangered, or are protected under national or international law, are rare and have no overall measurable impact on the population.
-Criterion 2.7: The fishery has negligible impacts on habitats Weighting: 1 Responsible indicators The fishing gear does not cause any damage to the benthos.
-Aspiring indicators Damage to the benthos by gear is limited or minimal.
-Criterion 2.8: Transport Weighting: 1 Responsible indicators The operator holds the relevant transport authorisations There is a Transport Plan in place to minimise travel time - this meets the Transport requirements for vertebrates Packing is done in a way that minimises handling, time and stress Eels are kept cool and wet with an adequate supply of oxygen Criterion 2.9: contribution Bonus Score: Fishermen donate a proportion of their catch for a local positive Weighting: 1 Responsible indicators Fishermen have donated an average of at least 5% of their catch in the past 2 years to local stocking programmes, e.g. translocating over barriers to aid upstream migration and recruitment in the catchment, or have credible plans in place to do so next season (note that this is separate from any planned restocking to meet the 60% target).
+Criterion 2.5: The fishery has negligible impacts on by-catch species Weighting: 1 Responsible • The fishery has a negligible impact on by-catch indicators By-catch is returned to the water alive as gently and rapidly as possible.
+Aspiring • The fishery has low-level impacts on by-catch indicators By-catch is returned to the water alive as gently and rapidly as possible.
+Criterion 2.6: The fishery has negligible impacts on rare or other protected species Weighting: 1 Responsible The fishery has no direct interactions resulting in mortality or injuries with other species that are considered vulnerable, threatened, endangered or are protected under national indicators or international law.
+Interactions, resulting in mortality or injury, with other species that are considered Aspiring indicators vulnerable, threatened, endangered, or are protected under national or international law, are rare and have no overall measurable impact on the population.
+Criterion 2.7: The fishery has negligible impacts on habitats Weighting: 1 Responsible The fishing gear does not cause any damage to the benthos. indicators

+Criterion 2.8: Transport